-The most ambitious Marvel outing to date set everyone’s favourite super-squad against each other, sending a few of them home to patch up their suits.
-The idea of pitching 673 superheroes (we may be slightly exaggerating) against each other was a dizzying notion, but the brothers Russo pulled it off with aplomb, introducing a unanimously crowd-pleasing baby Spidey in the process.
+Marvel’s most ambitious outing to date set everyone’s favourite super-squad against each other – and sent a few of them home to patch up their suits.
+The idea of pitching 673 (or thereabouts) superheroes against each other was a dizzying notion, but the brothers Russo pulled it off with aplomb, introducing a unanimously crowd-pleasing baby Spidey in the process.
 Worried about superhero fatigue?
 Those fears completely vanish by the time you reach the film’s airport battle opus.

 3. Hell Or High Water